joshuacox/reaction-generic-theme/client/styles/README.md

 This file is left here to let you know how I created `dark.less`.
 If `variables.less` changes in the future it gives me a headstart on doing it over again.

+`make fullcolors`  <-- will make directory called `fullcolors` that is generated from all the html color names